A consulting firm partner invited you for a coffee chat? Amazing!

 Get a referral to consulting

-The outcome of a coffee chat should always be to score a referral from your counterpart as this can significantly increase your chances to pass the screening stage.
+As mentioned earlier, the outcome of a coffee chat should always be to score a referral from your counterpart as this can significantly increase your chances to pass the screening stage.

 If you follow the tips from above, you should be well-positioned to get your interviewer’s buy-in and boost your application with top-tier consulting firms.